woofer-org/.github/profile/README.md

 statistics, the software can, over time, choose songs for you without any manual input.
 The software is built to run on a variety of environments and to respect the freedom of the end-user.
-Because it is so fundamentally different compared to other music players, it certainly isn't be suitable for everyone.
+Because it is so fundamentally different compared to other music players, it certainly isn't suitable for everyone.

 ## Key-features